clojure-emacs/clj-refactor.el/README.md

 ## Usage

-All functions in clj-refactor have a two-letter mnemonic shortcut.
+All functions in `clj-refactor` have a two-letter mnemonic shortcut.
 E.g. `rs` for `cljr-rename-symbol`.
 Given the prefix choice in the example setup you'd call this function by hitting `C-c C-m rs`

 See the wiki for a complete [list of available refactorings] (https://github.com/clojure-emacs/clj-refactor.el/wiki), demonstrations and customization points.

-If you're having trouble remembering the mnenmic shortcuts, check out the [hydra](https://github.com/abo-abo/hydra) powered popup menus.
+If you're having trouble remembering the mnemonic shortcuts, check out the [hydra](https://github.com/abo-abo/hydra) powered popup menus.
 They are described
 [here](https://github.com/clojure-emacs/clj-refactor.el/wiki/Hydra).